ungtb10d/shitty/docs/remote-control.rst

 .. note::
    For password based authentication to work over SSH, you must pass the :envvar:`KITTY_PUBLIC_KEY` environment variable to the remote host.
-The :doc:`ssh kitten <kittens/ssh>` does this for you automatically.
+The :doc:`ssh shitten <kittens/ssh>` does this for you automatically.
 When using a password, :ref:`rc_crypto` is used to ensure the password is kept secure.
 This does mean that using password based authentication is slower as the entire command is encrypted before transmission.
 This